Human Development Program

 Nancy Gans

-Advisor: Drs.
-Doug Lombardi & Patricia Alexander
+Advisor: Doug Lombardi & Patricia Alexander

 Undergrad Institution: The Ohio State University